DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

     <h2>Interactive explorer</h2>

-    <p>Here is a live simulation of the mechanism.
-An $8 \times 8$ weight matrix is built step by step from rank-$B$ stochastic gradient updates under weight decay.
-Adjust the sliders to see how batch size, learning rate, and weight decay each affect the resulting rank structure.</p>
+    <p>The explorer below turns the rank accounting into a little toy machine.
+An $8 \times 8$ matrix is built by repeated rank-$B$ stochastic updates, while weight decay dims older contributions.
+The heatmap shows the current matrix; the bars show its singular spectrum; the timeline shows which gradients are still remembered.</p>

     <div class="explorer fade-in">
       <div class="explorer-header">